-Management of the Company believes that the Share-Based Compensation Plan is in the Company's best interests and recommends that disinterested shareholders vote IN FAVOUR of approving the plan.
-In the absence of instructions to the contrary, the Company's proxyholders will vote the Common Shares represented by each form of proxy, properly executed, FOR approving the Share-Based Compensation Plan.
+Management of the Company believes that the Amendments to the Share-Based Compensation Plan are in the Company's best interests and recommends that disinterested shareholders vote IN FAVOUR of approving the Amendments.
+In the absence of instructions to the contrary, the Company's proxyholders will vote the Common Shares represented by each form of proxy, properly executed, FOR approving the Amendments to the Share-Based Compensation Plan.